 Students may ask specific questions to assess your organization’s commitment to diversity, equity, and inclusion.
 Be prepared to answer them.

-best practices, coaching, diversity and inclusion, interviewing, student attitudes, recruiting, spotlight
+best practices, coaching, diversity and inclusion, interviewing, student attitudes, recruiting, nace insights

 There are questions that career services professionals can suggest their students ask recruiters to assess an organizations’ DEI priority and commitment.

-best practices, coaching, diversity and inclusion, interviewing, student attitudes, spotlight
+best practices, coaching, diversity and inclusion, interviewing, student attitudes, nace insights

 Career services professionals share

 ideas for filling and maintaining the career clothes closets they make

 available to students.